-The effects of magnon-phonon coupling, clearly apparent even in our raw magneto-spectroscopy data (see Fig.~\ref{Fig2}), are now examined in more detail.
-Central positions of Raman scattering peaks and the transmission dips associated with the $P_1$, $P_2$, $P_3$ and $M_+$/$M_-$ resonances are plotted, as a function of the magnetic field, in Fig.~\ref{Fig4}.
-To reproduce these data, we refer to a generic theoretical approach to the problem of magnon-phonon coupling~\cite{SimensenPRB19,WhitePR65} which in its complete form accounts for possible interactions between all relevant (dispersing with wavevector $k$) branches of magnon and phonon modes present in a magnetically ordered system overall described within the Heisenberg formalism~\cite{LanconPRB16}.
-This general approach is here simplified down to the phenomenological model.
-We neglect modes' dispersions and impose the coupling only between the $k=0$ excitations.
-Furthermore, only the interactions which clearly appear in our data is considered, i.e., the interaction between ($M_+$/$M_-$) magnon modes and three $P_1$, $P_2$ and $P_3$ phonon excitations.
+The effects of magnon-phonon coupling, clearly apparent even in our raw magneto-spectroscopy data (see Fig.~\ref{Fig1}b), are now examined in more details.
+The central positions of the Raman scattering peaks and the infrared transmission dips associated with the $P_1$, $P_2$, $P_3$ and $M_+$/$M_-$ resonances are plotted as a function of the magnetic field, in Fig.~\ref{Fig4}.
+To reproduce these data, we refer to a generic theoretical approach to the problem of magnon-phonon coupling~\cite{SimensenPRB19,WhitePR65} which, in its complete form, accounts for possible interactions between all relevant (dispersing with wavevector $k$) branches of magnon and phonon modes present in a magnetically ordered system overall described within the Heisenberg formalism~\cite{LanconPRB16}.
+This general approach is here simplified down to a phenomenological model.
+We neglect modes' dispersions and impose a coupling only between $k=0$ excitations.
+Furthermore, only the interactions which clearly appear in our data are considered, i.e., the interaction between ($M_+$/$M_-$) magnon modes and three $P_1$, $P_2$ and $P_3$ phonon excitations.
 All other phonon modes, as well as the upper magnon mode at significantly higher energy ($\sim$ $318$ cm$^{-1}$) have been neglected.
-In its matrix form ``our'' magnon-phonon interaction Hamiltonian is then given by:
+In its matrix form, the resulting magnon-phonon interaction Hamiltonian is then given by:

 where

 is a vector composed of annihilation and creation bosonic operators $\alpha_{M_+}$, $\alpha_{M_-}$, $\zeta_{P_1}$, $\zeta_{P_2}$, $\zeta_{P_3}$ associated, correspondingly, with the magnetically split magnon gap excitation $\alpha_{M_+}$, $\alpha_{M_-}$ and three (dispersionless) $P_1$, $P_2$ and $P_3$ phonons.